danyaberezun/KEEPs/README.md

                 the constraint $p_?^{T_n} :> p_?^{T_n}$ for that
                 position.

-            4. If both of them depends on the co- and contra- variant positions then we only can establish that both of them are subtypes (for covariant position) or supertypes (for contravariant position) of the real type and we could not get any information in this case.
+            4. If both of them depend on the co- and contra- variant positions, then we only can establish that both of them are subtypes (for covariant position) or supertypes (for contravariant position) of the real type, and we could not get any information in this case.

 ### Examples

 #### Constant (effectively invariant) parameter

-> If any of the parameters do not depends on the co- and contra- variant positions then that parameter is equal to the real parameter
+> If any of the parameters do not depend on the co- and contra- variant positions, then that parameter is equal to the real parameter

 If we would like to generate a constraints from types `List<T>` and `List<Serializable>`, we would not be able to get any information about bounds of T.
 For example, T could be an `Any` type while the real type may be `Int` which is actually `Serializable`.

-On the other hand, If we we consider such type:
+On the other hand, If we consider such a type:

 ```Kotlin
 interface SerializableList : List<Serializable>
 ```

-and would like to generate a constraints from types `List<T>` and `SerializableList`, then we may succesfully infer that `T :> Serializable`.
+And would like to generate a constraints from types `List<T>` and `SerializableList`, then we may successfully infer that `T :> Serializable`.
-As there is the guarantee that the real (runtime) parameter of type projected on `List` is actually `Serializable`.
+As there is the guarantee that the real (runtime) parameter of a type projected on `List` is actually `Serializable`.

 > the transitive closure S∗(T) of the set of type supertypes S(T : \(S_1\), . . . , \(S_m\)) = {\(S_1\), . . . , \(S_m\)} ∪ S(\(S_1\)) ∪ . . . ∪ S(\(S_m\))
 > is consistent, i.e., does not contain two parameterized types with different type arguments.

 Then, based of the information that `List<T>` is a supertype of `List<Serializable>`, with the consideration of type-parameter's variance, we are able to infer that `T :> Serializable`.

-Moreover, even in case of such type:
+Moreover, even in the case of such a type:

 ```Kotlin
 interface InvariantList<T> : List<T>